Strange stars admixed with mirror dark matter: confronting observations of XTE J1814-338: Considerations and Future Perspectives

+The predictions of our models of SSs admixed with MDM can be thoroughly tested through multi-messenger astronomy, which combines gravitational wave, X-ray, and thermal emission observations.
+These observations offer unique opportunities to validate the presence of exotic matter compositions in compact stars, such as XTE J1814-338.
+In the following, we explore how gravitational wave signatures, precise mass-radius measurements from X-ray timing, and thermal emission studies can be used to test and refine these predictions.

-\ The predictions of our SS and MDM admixed model can be rigorously tested through various observational approaches.
-Gravitational wave detections provide a powerful method for probing the internal structure of compact stars.
-Events like GW170817, which have constrained tidal deformability, set the stage for testing our model.
-We anticipate that the SS+MDM configuration will produce distinctive tidal deformability signatures in future observations of binary star mergers.
-These signatures could serve as a decisive test of the model, particularly when analyzed with current detectors like LIGO and Virgo, and enhanced by next-generation observatories.
+Gravitational wave detections provide a powerful method to probe the internal structure of compact stars.
+Events such as GW170817 \citep{Abbott2017} have constrained tidal deformability, setting the stage for testing our model.
+The SS+MDM configuration is predicted to exhibit distinctive tidal deformability signatures in future observations of binary star mergers.
+These signatures, observable with advanced detectors like LIGO, Virgo, Kagra, and next-generation observatories (e.g., Einstein Telescope and Cosmic Explorer), could serve as decisive evidence supporting the model.

-X-ray timing observations, particularly from missions like NICER, are another key avenue for testing the model.
-Precise measurements of NS masses and radii, such as those for PSR J0740+6620 and XTE J1814-338, offer direct comparisons with the compactness predictions of the SS+MDM model.
-By comparing the observed data with the predictions of our model, we can assess the validity of the model and make necessary refinements.
+X-ray timing observations from missions like NICER are crucial for assessing the SS+MDM model.
+Precise mass and radius measurements, such as those for PSR J0740+6620 and XTE J1814-338, allow direct comparisons with our predictions of compactness and the effects of MDM admixture.
+Incorporating improved measurements and reducing observational uncertainties will help refine parameter estimates such as the bag constant $B$ and MDM fraction $f_D$.

-Thermal emission studies also offer valuable insights for observational testing.
 The presence of an MDM halo is expected to influence the thermal evolution and cooling behavior of compact stars.
-By analyzing deviations from standard cooling curves, we can identify potential signatures pointing to the involvement of MDM.
+Deviations from standard cooling curves could provide additional observational signatures pointing to MDM.
+This avenue offers complementary insights and underscores the importance of thermal emission studies alongside mass-radius observations.

-Ultimately, multi-messenger astronomy—which combines gravitational wave and electromagnetic observations—will be crucial in thoroughly testing the SS+MDM hypothesis.
-By integrating data from multiple observational channels, we can gain a comprehensive understanding of the model and distinguish it from other compact star models, such as those involving only SQM or purely nuclear matter.